Diabetes UK: Research

 Diabetes UK provides funding for United Kingdom-based research into the causes and treatment of diabetes and its complications.

-The charity's first research grant was made in 1936, which lead to a major discover in how the liver produces glucose.
+The charity's first research grant was made in 1936, which led to a major discovery in how the liver produces glucose.

 The charity provides financial support for "project grants, funding to purchase laboratory equipment, and research-training opportunities ranging from PhD studentships to research fellowships."
 The research they fund covers all areas of diabetes, and there have been significant breakthroughs for both Type 1 treatment and Type 2 prevention and remission.
 They continue to invest more in research in the hope that, one day, they will find a cure.

 In 2011, the charity awarded £1,035,743 to five new research grants, and £440,051 to five new PhD studentships.

 In 2017, they invested over £6.7 million in diabetes research and agreed to support 38 new studies.